-On August 9, 2023, the Company announced that it had received a Complete Response Letter (CRL) from the FDA regarding the Company's NDA for avasopasem for radiotherapy-induced SOM in patients with HNC undergoing standard-of-care treatment.
-In the CRL, the FDA communicated that the results from the Phase 3 ROMAN trial together with the supporting data from the Phase 2b GT-201 trial are not sufficiently persuasive to establish substantial evidence of avasopasem's effectiveness and safety for reducing SOM in patients with HNC.
+On August 9, 2023, the Company announced that it had received a Complete Response Letter (CRL) from the FDA regarding the Company's New Drug Application (NDA) for avasopasem for radiotherapy-induced SOM in patients with HNC undergoing standard-of-care treatment.
+In the CRL, the FDA communicated that the results from the Phase 3 ROMAN trial together with the supporting data from the Phase 2b GT-201 trial were not sufficiently persuasive to establish substantial evidence of avasopasem's effectiveness and safety for reducing SOM in patients with HNC.
 FDA stated that results from an additional clinical trial will be required for resubmission.
-The Company intends to request a Type A meeting with the FDA to understand the FDA's rationale for its decision and discuss next steps to support an NDA resubmission seeking approval of avasopasem.
+The Company requested a Type A meeting with the FDA to understand the FDA's rationale for its decision and discuss next steps to support an NDA resubmission seeking approval of avasopasem.
+In the Type A meeting held on September 28, 2023, and in the subsequently received meeting minutes, the FDA reiterated the need for an additional Phase 3 trial to support resubmission of the NDA.
+The Company is exploring potential strategic alternatives, as it is not feasible to conduct an additional trial with the Company's current resources.